Updated on January 8, 2024

 And, as we all know, culture is best experienced in a country’s native language.
 So whether you want to dive into the literary works of Albert Camus, learn about Marie Antoinette, or find an authentic coq au vin recipe, knowing French will ensure you get the full picture and that nothing is lost in translation.

-And because of the United States’ proximity to Canada, many American companies turn to their northern neighbor to start business relationships.
+Because of the United States’ proximity to Canada, many American companies have turned to their northern neighbor to start business relationships.
 If this is something you want to do, it’s a good idea to brush up on your français, especially if you plan on doing business in the province of Québec.

 Romance languages are named as such because they’re connected to ancient Rome, not because they’re particularly romantic – shocking, we know!